Pathogenic Escherichia coli: Animal diseases

 In animals, virulent strains of E. coli are responsible of a variety of diseases, among others sepsis and diarrhea in newborn calves, acute mastitis in dairy cows, colibacillosis also associated with chronic respiratory disease with Mycoplasma where it causes perihepatitis, pericarditis, septicaemic lungs, peritonitis etc. in poultry, and Alabama rot in dogs.

+F5 (formerly K99) and F41 are two common fimbrial antigens found in strains that infect calves.

 Most of the serotypes isolated from poultry are pathogenic only for birds.
 So avian sources of E. coli do not seem to be important sources of infections in other animals.